Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 Press and hold Select, L and R together with the button of choice for about one second to set the current mode.
 D-pad assignment and button layouts can be set individually.
 ![SNES controller](/SNES_controller.gif)

 The regular button layout matches the buttons on the SNES controller.
-The alternate button layout tries to mimic the layout of a GameCube controller which might work better for Gameboy Advance games as it should be easier to jump while running in Super Mario using this layout.
+The alternate button layout tries to mimic the layout of a GameCube controller which should work better for Gameboy Advance games, it's easier to jump while running in Super Mario.

 Controller buttons | Regular layout | Alternate layout
 ------------ | ------------- | -------------